A hybrid program over 10 weeks

 Sounds good, doesn’t it!
 But how do we get there from here?
 From a place where climate change, water pollution and ecosystem decline shove a host of existential and business threats in our face every day?

-Here’s how this workshop helps you do just that.
+Here’s how this 10-week hybrid program helps you do just that.

 It supports you to apply leading science and business information to a range of very real risks posed by:

-- how your firm’s risk perception and appetite is influenced by neurology, psychology, individual conditioning and organisational culture
+- how your firm’s risk perception and appetite is influenced by neurology, psychology, individual conditioning and organizational culture

 - how this influences our attitude to environmental compliance and longer term sustainability